omar251/CinemaTec/README_TTS_INTEGRATION.md

-# Edge TTS Integration for CinemaTec Movie Network Explorer
+# Edge TTS Integration for CinemaTec Explorer

 ## Overview

-Successfully integrated `@andresaya/edge-tts` package to provide text-to-speech functionality for movie descriptions and overviews in the CinemaTec Movie Network Explorer.
+Successfully integrated `@andresaya/edge-tts` package to provide text-to-speech functionality for movie descriptions and overviews in the CinemaTec Explorer.

 ## Features Added